rahmonJago/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 3: Create a script that counts the number of directories in the PATH Task 3: Create a script that counts the number of directories in the PATH Task 3: Create a script that counts the number of directories in the PATH
+Task 3: Create a script that counts the number of directories in the PATH Task 3: Create a script that counts the number of directories in the PATH Task 3: Create a script that counts the number of directories in the PATH Task 4: Create a script that lists environment variables